etherisc/depeg-ui/README.md

 #### Riskpool capacity limit

+Check the riskpool capacity limit before investment and show a warning if the limit is reached.

 - `NEXT_PUBLIC_FEATURE_RISKPOOL_CAPACITY_LIMIT=true` - evaluate the riskpool capacity limit
 - `NEXT_PUBLIC_RISKPOOL_CAPACITY_LIMIT=250000` - configure the riskpool capacity limit to USD2 250000

+#### Investor whitelist

+Check if the investor is whitelisted before investment and show a warning if the investor is not whitelisted.

+- `NEXT_PUBLIC_FEATURE_INVESTOR_WHITELIST=true` - enable investor whitelist
+- `NEXT_PUBLIC_INVESTOR_WHITELIST=0x2CeC4C063Fef1074B0CD53022C3306A6FADb4729` - configure the investor whitelist addresses (comma separated list of addresses)

 ### Backend bundle update